 12. What is the council able to offer displaced residents?

-From Saturday 31 August, we will then transition into a Community Assistance Centre in one of our own buildings – the Dagenham Learning Centre - where residents will be able to access any support they may need.
-It will be open 12 – 4pm daily.
+We have since been providing a Community Assistance Centre in one of our own buildings – the Dagenham Learning Centre - where residents can access any support they may need.
+It is open 12 – 4pm daily.

-In addition to this, we’re providing further support through a virtual centre, with dedicated information and support available to affected residents online and by phone.
+In addition to this, we’re providing further support through a virtual centre, with dedicated information and support available to affected residents online and by phone, as requested by residents.

 13. How many residents has the council supported so far?